PowerBuoy: Design

 The hybrid PowerBuoy uses solar panels located on the top of the hybrid PowerBuoy to charge lithium iron phosphate batteries.
 The hybrid PowerBuoy uses single-point mooring to lower costs and make deployment faster and more efficient.
 A Stirling engine charges a battery to provide backup power if the solar panels are unable to provide enough power for short periods of time.
 Additionally, there is an optional mast that can be added to the topside of the hybrid PowerBuoy to allow integration with the PowerBuoy surveillance system like the PB3 PowerBuoy.

 Power Generation

 The hybrid PowerBuoy provides its power from the lithium-iron phosphate batteries located on board.
 These batteries are primarily charged by the solar panels also located on the hybrid PowerBuoy.
-In situations where the solar panels are not able to provide enough power to charge the batteries, then the backup battery will switch in to provide less eco-friendly power to keep the hybrid PowerBuoy as an Uninterruptable power supply.
+In situations where the solar panels are not able to provide enough power to charge the batteries, then the backup battery will switch in to provide less eco-friendly power to keep the hybrid PowerBuoy as an Uninterruptible power supply.
 The batteries are connected to a cable that transfers the power to the payload.